FAQ About Feet

 People who spend a lot of time on concrete tend to be more prone to heel and forefoot pain and tend to develop more callouses and corns on the high pressure areas of the foot.
-Some suggestions to reduce these effects include:

-Copy of Why are high heels so bad for you?
+Why are high heels so bad for you?

 High heels place your feet into unnatural positions.
 The raised heel has affects not just on the foot but also on the posture of the entire body.
 In order for your body to remain balanced your posture alters significantly and can place stresses on other body areas, particularly the back and neck.
 The greater pressure on the forefoot can give rise to callouses and the toe of the shoe may cause significant pressure on the toes causing deformities such as bunions, claw toes, corns and nail thickening.
 Try to limit the amount of time in high heels to special occasions, and try to alternate your shoes from one day to the next.

 Ingrown toenails occur generally from one of three reasons; poor cutting technique, abnormal nail shape and poor footwear.
 The majority of ingrown toenails are a result of poor cutting technique.
 Nails should not be cut down at the corners, otherwise a spike may be left which can embed itself into, or irritate the flesh next to the nail.
 Some people simply have abnormal nail shapes and are prone to ingrown toenails regardless of how they cut their nails.
 Minor nail surgery can permanently cure this painful problem.
 Ill fitting footwear can cause the toe to rub against the shoe in a way which makes the wearer more prone to ingrown toenails.
 A visit to a podiatrists can go a long way to treating this common problem